 Do I Have to Sign a Blank Medical Records Release Form in My Workers Compensation Case?

 After you file a workers compensation claim in Virginia, you will likely receive a blank medical records release form from your employer or its insurance adjuster.
-A cover letter may even state that the insurance company has received notice of your claim and would like to review your medical records as part of the discovery process so that it can determine what workers comp benefits you’re owed.
+A cover letter may even state that the insurance company has received notice of your claim and would like to review your medical records as part of its investigation and discovery process so that it can determine what workers compensation benefits you’re owed.

-Why Do Insurance Companies Send Blank Medical Records Release Forms?
+Why Do Insurance Companies Send Blank Medical Records Release Forms in Workers’ Comp Cases?

 Your employer’s workers compensation insurance carrier is looking for a reason to deny your claim.
 And preexisting conditions or prior injuries give the insurance adjuster a reason to deny the case initially – or to at least delay payment.

 The insurance adjuster will use the blank form to obtain your medical records from every health care provider you’ve ever seen, even those that are not relevant to the claim or that discuss treatment from many years ago.
-If something shows up in those medical records that can serve as a basis for disputing your claim, the insurance adjuster will use it to deny payment and force you to go to hearing or possibly accept a low ball workers comp settlement offer.
+If something shows up in those medical records that can serve as a basis for disputing your claim, either a prior injury or a chronic health condition that causes symptoms similar to what you are experiencing, the insurance adjuster will use it to deny payment and force you to go to hearing or possibly accept a low ball workers compensation settlement offer.